-In the 6th century the peninsula host its first celebrity: St. Hospitius, a hermit from Egypt who lived in a dilapidated tower on the site of today’s Chapel St. Hospice.
+In the 6th century, the peninsula hosted its first celebrity: St. Hospitius, a hermit from Egypt who lived in a dilapidated tower on the site of today’s Chapel St. Hospice.
 According to tradition, St. Hospitius was taken prisoner during one of the Lombards’ raids in the region.
-Working a miracle in their favour he contributed to their conversion to Christianity.
+He worked a miracle in their favour and contributed to their conversion to Christianity.

 Then, the peninsula of Saint-Jean-Cap-Ferrat shared the same history as the neighbouring town of Villefranche-sur-Mer as it was part of the same commune.
-The hamlet of Saint-Jean consisted of small fishermen houses clustered around the church and the harbour.
+The hamlet of Saint-Jean consisted of tiny fishermen’s houses clustered around the church and the harbour.

-Between 1793 and the end of the Napoleonic Empire in 1814, Saint-Jean and the County of Nice were occupied by the French.
+Between 1793 and the end of the Napoleonic Empire in 1814, the French occupied Saint-Jean and the County of Nice.
 By the Congress of Vienna in 1815, the County was retroceded to the Kingdom of Piedmont-Sardinia.

 In 1860, the County of Nice was given to France following a referendum.

-The first villas began to appear from 1880 along the Promenade Maurice Rouvier between Saint-Jean-Village and Beaulieu.
+The first villas began to appear in 1880 along the Promenade Maurice Rouvier between Saint-Jean-Village and Beaulieu.

 In 1904, Saint-Jean separated from Villefranche-sur-Mer and became a commune known as Saint-Jean-sur-Mer, later renamed Saint-Jean-Cap-Ferrat.

-During the Belle Époque, Saint-Jean attracted celebrities and upper-class visitors during their winter vacations who built grand and extravagant villas.
+During the Belle Époque, Saint-Jean attracted celebrities and upper-class visitors who built grand and extravagant villas during their winter vacations.

-The village centre of Saint-Jean is rather small but has many cafés, restaurants and shops along the quays.
+The village centre of Saint-Jean is relatively small but has many cafés, restaurants and shops along the quays.

 On the 24 June of each year takes place a procession during which the statue of Saint John the Baptist is brought by the locals to the pier of the old port.